Risk Factors

 We or our licensees may not obtain required FDA approval; the FDA approval process is time-consuming and expensive.

 The development, testing, manufacturing, marketing and sale of pharmaceutical products are subject to extensive federal, state and local regulation in the United States and other countries.
 Satisfaction of all regulatory requirements typically takes years, is dependent upon the type, complexity and novelty of the product candidate, and requires the expenditure of substantial resources for research, development and testing.
 Substantially all of our operations are subject to compliance with FDA regulations.
 Failure to adhere to applicable FDA regulations by us or our licensees would have a material adverse effect on our operations and financial condition.
 In addition, in the event we are successful in developing product candidates for distribution and sale in other countries, we would become subject to regulation in such countries.
 Such foreign regulations and product approval requirements are expected to be time consuming and expensive.
 In addition, we cannot predict the likelihood, nature or extent of government regulation that may arise from future legislation or administrative or executive action, either in the United States or abroad.
-For example, certain policies of the Trump administration may impact our business and industry.
-Namely, the Trump administration has taken several executive actions, including the issuance of a number of Executive Orders, that could impose significant burdens on , or otherwise materially delay, the FDA’s ability to engage in routine regulatory and oversight activities such as implementing statutes through rulemaking, issuance of guidance and review and approval of marketing applications.
 If these executive actions impose constraints on the FDA’s ability to engage in oversight and implementation activities in the normal course, our business may be negatively impacted.

 We or our licensees may encounter delays or rejections during any stage of the regulatory review and approval process based upon the failure of clinical or laboratory data to demonstrate compliance with, or upon the failure of the product candidates to meet, the FDA’s requirements for safety, efficacy and quality; and those requirements may become more stringent due to changes in regulatory agency policy or the adoption of new regulations.
 After submission of a NDA, the FDA may refuse to file the application, deny approval of the application, require additional testing or data and/or require post-marketing testing and surveillance to monitor the safety or efficacy of a product.
-For instance, the FDA’s approval of Oxaydo® is conditioned on us or Zyla conducting a post-approval epidemiological study to assess the actual abuse levels and consequences of Oxaydo® in the market.
-The Prescription Drug User Fee Act, or PDUFA, sets time standards for the FDA’s review of NDAs.
-The FDA’s timelines described in the PDUFA guidance are flexible and subject to change based on workload and other potential review issues and may delay the FDA’s review of an NDA.
 Further, the terms of approval of any NDA, including the product labeling, may be more restrictive than we or our licensees desire and could affect the marketability of our products.

 We must maintain FDA approval to manufacture clinical supplies of our product candidates at our facility; failure to maintain compliance with FDA requirements may prevent or delay the manufacture of our product candidates and costs of manufacture may be higher than expected.

-We have installed the equipment necessary to manufacture clinical trial supplies of our LIMITx™ and Impede® Technology product candidates in tablet formulations at our Culver, Indiana facility.
-To be used in clinical trials, all of our product candidates must be manufactured in conformity with cGMP regulations.
-All such product candidates must be manufactured, packaged, and labeled and stored in accordance with cGMPs.
+We have equipment and procedures necessary to manufacture clinical trial supplies of our product candidates in tablet formulations at our Culver, Indiana facility.
+To be used in clinical trials, all of our product candidates must be manufactured, packaged, labeled and stored in conformity with cGMP regulations.
 Modifications, enhancements or changes in manufacturing sites of marketed products are, in many circumstances, subject to FDA approval, which may be subject to a lengthy application process or which we may be unable to obtain.
 Our Culver, Indiana facility, and those of any third-party manufacturers that we or our licensees may use, are periodically subject to inspection by the FDA and other governmental agencies, and operations at these facilities could be interrupted or halted if the FDA deems such inspections are unsatisfactory.
 Failure to comply with FDA or other governmental regulations can result in fines, unanticipated compliance expenditures, recall or seizure of products, total or partial suspension of production or distribution, suspension of FDA review of our product candidates, termination of ongoing research, disqualification of data for submission to regulatory authorities, enforcement actions, injunctions and criminal prosecution.

-We develop our products, and manufacture clinical supplies, at a single location.
-Any disruption at this facility could adversely affect our business and results of operations.
+We develop our products, and manufacture clinical and commercial supplies, at a single location.
+Any disruption at these facilities could adversely affect our business and results of operations.

 We rely on our Culver, Indiana facility for developing our product candidates and the manufacture of clinical supplies of our product candidates.
-If the Culver, Indiana facility were damaged or destroyed, or otherwise subject to disruption, it would require substantial lead-time to repair or replace.
+Our marketed products are manufactured at a single contract manufacturing organization.
+If any of these facilities are damaged or destroyed, or otherwise subject to disruption, it would require substantial lead-time to repair or replace.
 If our Culver facility were affected by a disaster, we would be forced to rely entirely on CROs and third-party contract manufacturers for an indefinite period of time.
 Although we believe we possess adequate insurance for damage to our property and for the disruption of our business from casualties, such insurance may not be sufficient to cover all of our potential losses and may not continue to be available to us on acceptable terms, or at all.
-Moreover, any disruptions or delays at our Culver, Indiana facility could impair our ability to develop our product candidates utilizing the Impede® or LIMITx™ Technologies, which could adversely affect our business and results of operations
+Any disruptions or delays to our clinical or commercial supplies could impair our ability to develop our product candidates, which could adversely affect our business and results of operations.

 Our operations are subject to environmental, health and safety, and other laws and regulations, with which compliance is costly and which exposes us to penalties for non-compliance.